VSKoffl/JIPMER-Project/README.md

 # JIPMER-Project
-This is my first project about the effectiveness of mechanical massage on primi parturient mothers
+This is my first project about the effectiveness of mechanical massage on primi parturient mothers.
+Needs a lot work and hence working on the project.